demisto/content/Packs/AccentureCTI/Playbooks/playbook-ACTI_Report_Enrichment_README.md

-This playbook enriches Intelligence Alerts & Intelligence Reports.
+- This sub-playbook can be plugged into playbooks from other vendors in order to pull ACTI Intelligence Alerts & Intelligence Reports into an XSOAR incident.
+- This sub-playbook can be integrated into generic XSOAR playbooks and playbooks from other vendors by itself.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.